 Your affliction is not in vain, hold on with patience Oh Khadeeja

 The illness ravaging your body is a means for you to reach Jannah

 (Obviously the words didn’t rhyme in the style related now)

-My stomach resisted oral medication and the few sips of water swallowed with it turned into violent cycles of retching.
-After all liquids were forced out, the waves engulfed me into pitch blackness once again…
+My stomach resisted oral medication and the few sips of zam zam swallowed with it turned into violent cycles of retching.
+After liquids were forced out, the waves engulfed me into pitch blackness once again…

-(In the exact words narrated afterwards when I regained full consciousness)
+(In the exact words narrated afterward when I regained full consciousness)

-Unprecedented to my entire medical history of having ‘nice easy veins’ as phrased by Drs, her continous attempts at gaining intravenous access on both arms and hands failed because my veins had already collapsed and were out of sight.
-The areas of insertion tissued and with each removal of needle from a vein, not even the tiniest dot of blood came out let alone a drop.
+Unprecedented to my entire medical history of having ‘nice easy veins’ as phrased by Drs, her continuous attempts at gaining intravenous access on both arms and hands failed because my veins had already collapsed and were out of sight.
+Cannulation tissued and with each removal of the needle from a vein, not even the tiniest dot of blood came out let alone a drop.

 Come fast please